mjburtenshaw/eng-dev/README.md

 # eng-dev

-An accumulation of work on the philosophy of engineering development.
+An accumulation of work on the philosophy of engineering career development.

 [![version](https://img.shields.io/badge/version-v1.1.4-blue)](https://github.com/mjburtenshaw/eng-dev)